crzykidd/esphome-configs/README.md

 .base-web_server.yaml has the default web server config .device-sonoff_s31.yaml - This is the main device config for the Sonoff S31 Device.

+The devices like s31-desktop-ups.yaml will include the sections needed.

 The Attic nodes are custom temp/humidity devices.